-On June 7, 2016, we redeemed all outstanding shares of our Series A Preferred Stock for 8.3 billion.
-The redemption was primarily funded through debt issuances in May 2016, including 5.0 billion and €1.8 billion aggregate principal amounts of notes, as well as other sources of liquidity, including our commercial paper program, U.S. securitization program, and cash on hand.
-Following the redemption, we no longer pay quarterly Series A Preferred Stock dividends.
+On June 7, 2016, we redeemed all outstanding shares of our Series A Preferred Stock.
+We funded this redemption primarily through the issuance of long-term debt in May 2016, as well as other sources of liquidity, including our commercial paper program, U.S. securitization program, and cash on hand.

-See Equity and Dividends within this item, along with Note 11, Debt, and Note 12, Capital Stock, to the consolidated financial statements for additional information.
+See Equity and Dividends within this item, along with Note 16, Debt, and Note 17, Capital Stock, to the consolidated financial statements for additional information.